ode-to-the-code/railsapp2/app/controllers/concerns/spec.md

+flash messages

+uniqueness checks for users

+duplicate update fhecks for edit

+individual comments not important enough to have their own show oage

+helpers and concerns folder are good for putting method for views and controllers. but rails is largely structured already, as opposed to react

+send over the scope method. for the user with the most comments. where, group, order by, count. includes and joins

 # Specifications for the Rails Assessment

 # there's a rails helper method that makes the entry of the password unreadable or not plain text, l